learningpath2025/Assignment2.4.2/README.md

 # Assignment2.4.2

-- Write a C# Sharp program to find the largest of three numbers.
+- Write a C# Sharp program to find the largest value in an array of n numbers.
+Return the index and the value.
+You may not use built-in functions.

 - Test Data :
 	- Input the 1st number :25